 A decision about whether the person is eligible for NHS Continuing Healthcare should be made within 28 days of the assessment.

 The next step is to arrange a care and support package that meets the person’s assessed needs.
 This could involve support at home or a move into a care home.
-The person’s Clinical Commissioning Group (CCG) should work with them and consider their views while making decisions.

 This support package will be reviewed after three months, and then every year, to check it’s still suitable.